 Here, as in Southern Company, Holding Co.
 Act Release No. 27303 (Dec.
-15, 2000), management has determined that its existing and potential shareholders would prefer the opportunity to select between a predominantly traditional public utility holding company system and an exempt project-oriented business such as Reliant Resources.
+15, 2000), management has determined that its existing and potential shareholders would prefer the opportunity to select between a predominantly traditional public utility holding company system and an exempt merchant energy business such as Reliant Resources.
 Applicants believe that the Distribution will result in benefits accruing both to the shareholders of REI and to the public through the reduced business risk for the regulated operations.
-Applicants expect that the benefits to New REI and its Utility Subsidiaries and to Reliant Resources will be comparable to those typical of distributions of business units.(111)
+Applicants expect that the benefits to New REI and its Utility Subsidiaries and to Reliant Resources will be comparable to those typical of distributions of business units.(118) The Distribution will not affect the capitalization of the Utility Subsidiaries and, as in Southern, the separation of regulated and unregulated businesses is consistent with the policies and provisions of the Act.